The purpose of this design guide is to enable you to design a highly reliable, flex PCB optimized for manufacturability.

 For example Hemeixinpcb builds and guarantee FPCB for 100000k cycles into a HDD, and 100k cycles into a mobile phone.

-The most Polyimide thickness used for the base material and for coverlay is 25 μm, but for applications needing more cycle in dynamic bending the use of 12.5 μm must be studied with manufacturer.
+The most Polyimide thickness used for the base material and for coverlay is 25 μm, but for applications needing more cycle in dynamic bending the use of 12.5 μm must be studied with flex pcb manufacturer.
 It could rise cycle from 10k to 90k (with copper 17.5μm).

 For boards subjected to dynamic bending thinner copper thickness improve the number of cycles.
 17.5μm thickness copper is advised and must be studied with manufacturer.
 Decrease from 35μm to 17.5μm could rise cycle from 20k to 90k (with polyimide 12.5μm)